-Use the Great American Rail-Trail as a catalyst for local economic development, including providing services for longdistance travelers.
+7. Use the Great American Rail-Trail as a catalyst for local economic development, including providing services for long-distance travelers.

 The trails along the Great American Rail-Trail are already great community assets.
 It is RTC's vision that people will use the new and existing trails along the Great American Rail-Trail for a variety of purposes, from morning walks to weekend family excursions to once-in-a-lifetime cross-country journeys.
 Everyone using the route will require services to some degree, including water, restrooms, parking lots, food, lodging and camping, mail services and more.
 Route choices were made to include areas with either existing resources or the potential for the development of these services at reasonable intervals for travelers.
 That said, the Great American Rail-Trail traverses several areas where basic services are currently scarce, thus making the rail-trail a tremendous opportunity for local economic development.
+RTC will work with partners to fill trail gaps in ways that will route trails through populated areas to capitalize on the economic development opportunities of trail tourism.